Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/prof.md

 D EXTERN profile specifications.

 ****ANY profile****: Corresponds
-to the “non- SIT” (external to SIT network) standardized definition of the PeSIT version E protocol.
+to the “non-SIT” (external to SIT network) standardized definition of the PeSIT version E protocol.
 This profile includes {{< TransferCFT/axwayvariablesComponentShortName  >}} profile facilities as standard.